 David Mitchell On Stage - Theatre Credits, Bio and Tickets

 David Mitchell is British actor, writer and comedian best-known as one half of the comedy duo Mitchell and Webb, whose comedy TV series Peep Show and That Mitchell and Webb Look garnered acclaim from critics and audiences alike.
-Mitchell makes his West End debut in the stage adaptation of his Shakespeare-themed TV series Upstart Crow at the Gielgud Theatre.
+Mitchell made his West End debut in the stage adaptation of his Shakespeare-themed TV series Upstart Crow at the Gielgud Theatre.

 Born in Wiltshire, Mitchell knew pretty early on that he was destined to be an entertainer, telling The Independent in 2006 that he ‘either wanted to be a comedian-stroke-actor or prime minister’.
 Having studied at a public school in Oxfordshire, it was possibly the latter of these ambitions which pushed him to study modern history at the University of Cambridge.
 However, his passion for acting led him to join the prestigious and renowned Cambridge Footlights, of which he became President for the 1995 academic year.